tarankalra1/singhscorner-blog/_posts/2018-07-17-first-post.md

 ##### a) Aerospace:
 - Typical grid types for blades are C-O type or C-H type grids

-- Reynolds number determines the extent of mesh resolution in aerospace applications because it is desired that one resolves the boundary layer.
-A blade operating at a subscale rotor of 1m radius operating at a Mach number of 0.24, i.e. velocity= would have a Reynolds number of .
-To resolve the boundary layer using NASA's viscous wall spacing calculator (y+=1) gives a minimum grid size required on the blade to Note that this is the vertical dimension.
+- Reynolds number (Re) determines the extent of mesh resolution in aerospace applications because it is desired that one resolves the boundary layer.
+A blade operating at a subscale rotor of 1m radius and 0.045 m chord operating at a Mach number of 0.24 and Re=250,000.
+To resolve the boundary layer using NASA's viscous wall spacing calculator (y+=1) gives a minimum grid size required on the blade to Note that this is dimension along the chordwise direction for the rotor blade (Link to viscous calculator - https://geolab.larc.nasa.gov/APPS/YPlus/).
+Look at the C-O type blade mesh.

 <img src="blade_3.png" width="400" height="300" />